eddiemoore/angular-spotify/README.md

 ####Remove Tracks for Current User
 Remove one or more tracks from the current user’s “Your Music” library.
+Requires the ```user-library-modify``` scope.
 ```javascript
 Spotify.removeUserTracks('comma separated string or array of spotify track ids');
 ```